inariksit/lic/outline.md

 1. We can write a generative grammar to describe our language.
 A parser is only able to generate a well-formed tree for the sentence when the first *wish* is a verb and the second is a noun; alternative hypotheses are cut down, because they would not fit in the structure.
-%To build a *sentence*, we need a subject, a predicate and an object; to build a *subject*, we need a noun phrase or a pronoun; to build a *noun phrase*, we need ...
-%These rules, along with the chosen vocabulary, are able to generate precisely the following four sentences: *I wish a wish, a wish wishes a wish, I wish me* and *a wish wishes me*.

 1. We can look up all morphological analyses, separately for each word.
 Given that we do not know anything about the context in the lookup phase, we end up with analyses $wish_N$ and $wish_V$ for both of the instances.